erickills/docker-jupyter/README.md

+A simple bash script that will install an docker container and run juputer-notebook.

-A docker container alpine-linux as the base-distro running jupyter notebook and other application that works on python. provides a ready-to-run Jupyter Notebook application with NumPy, Matplotlib and OpenCV packages installed
+This docker container use alpine-linux as the base-distro this provides a ready-to-run Jupyter Notebook application with NumPy, Matplotlib and OpenCV packages installed

 Install docker first, refer on this to install on your machine: